 - 1. To establish best practices for working safely in lab-including maintaining good chemical hygiene, wearing personal protective equipment, knowing the locations of and proper use of safety showers, eye washes, fire extinguishers, etc., maintaining good ventilation, and proper waste disposal. - 2.
 To develop information literacy skills by searching for authoritative, reliable physical property data from sources such as SciFinder Scholar, the Merck Index, PubChem, etc. - 3.
-To develop analytical reasoning skills by determining the functional group(s) present in an unknown compound using qualitative chemical tests and IR spectroscopy. - 4.
+To develop analytical reasoning skills by determining the identities of unknown compounds using a combination of physical property determinations and various forms of spectroscopy. - 4.
 To utilize experiments to demonstrate relationships between the structures of compounds and their properties, to develop laboratory techniques for measuring mass, volume, and temperature, and to gain practice in collecting, analyzing, and presenting data, including dealing with sources of error. - 5.
-To separate mixtures using differences in chemical and physical properties and to analyze the composition of a mixture, to develop laboratory skills such as dissolving solids and preparing solutions of known concentration, to explore relationships between the structures of compounds and their partitioning behavior - 6.
-To utilize problem-solving skills by identifying compounds and to analyze compounds by gas chromatography, mass spectrometry, and NMR spectroscopy
+To separate mixtures using differences in chemical and physical properties and to analyze the composition of a mixture, to develop laboratory skills such as dissolving solids and preparing solutions of known concentration, to explore relationships between the structures of compounds and their partitioning behavior.